-- a) List and describe any resources that are available to applicants, such as application guides, exam blueprints or programs for orientation to the profession. - Registration Fact Sheet(s) detailed explanation of the application / registration process - Application Guide and Checklist short overview of the application process - Exam Fact Sheet detailed explanation of the exam process - National Competency Profile list of competencies considered essential for entering the practice of respiratory therapy in Ontario.
-The National Competency Profile was developed by the National Alliance of Respiratory Regulatory Bodies and is the document used for curriculum development within RT programs and for all other educational/teaching/assessment purposes. - o RT video general overview of respiratory therapy in Ontario. - Hospital tours developed to assist PLA applicants in determining and/or confirming the suitability of a career in respiratory therapy in Ontario by exposing them to a variety of duties and responsibilities that a respiratory therapist performs. - PLA Self Assessment Form developed to assist PLA applicants in determining their readiness to progress to Stage 2 of the PLA process, the Didactic Assessment and to identify any areas of weakness in their knowledge or skill when compared to the CRTO entry to practice competencies. - b) Describe how your organization provides information to applicants about these resources.
+- a) List and describe any resources that are available to applicants, such as application guides, exam blueprints or programs for orientation to the profession. - Registration Application Guide(s) detailed explanation of the application / registration process - Application Checklist list of required documentation - Exam Fact Sheet detailed explanation of the exam process - National Competency Profile list of competencies considered essential for entering the practice of respiratory therapy in Ontario.
+The National Competency Profile was developed by the National Alliance of Respiratory Regulatory Bodies and is the document used for curriculum development within RT programs and for all other educational/teaching/assessment purposes. - RT video general overview of respiratory therapy in Ontario. - Hospital tours developed to assist PLA applicants in determining and/or confirming the suitability of a career in respiratory therapy in Ontario by exposing them to a variety of duties and responsibilities that a respiratory therapist performs. - PLA Self Assessment Form developed to assist PLA applicants in determining their readiness to progress to Stage 2 of the PLA process, the Didactic Assessment and to identify any areas of weakness in their knowledge or skill when compared to the CRTO entry to practice competencies. - Links to a number of relevant websites: e.g., Orientation to the Canadian Health Care System, Culture and Context, HealthForceOntario, Office of the Fairness Commissioner etc. - b) Describe how your organization provides information to applicants about these resources.

-Most of this information is available on our website.
-It can also be obtained in print by contacting the College or arranging a personal meeting.
+The resources are available on our website.
+This information can also be obtained in print by contacting the College or arranging a personal meeting.
 Hospital tours and the PLA Self Assessment form are available to applicants referred to PLA.